TradeIdeasPhilip/handwriting-effect/README.md

   - that should force that line to be left justified.
   - The return means that you are creating multiple paragraphs.
 - fps (currently hard coded to 30)
+  - Or not.
+  - Just document that it is 30 fps.
+  - Any video editing software can adjust that, if necessary or desired.

 You get one or two lines.
 Each has some choices: